chylex/Discord-History-Tracker/README.md

 #### Distribution

 The mentioned build scripts will prepare `Release` builds ready for distribution.
-Once the script finishes, the `app/bin` folder will contain self-contained executables for each major operating system, and a portable version that works on all other systems but requires .NET 8 to be installed.
+Once the script finishes, the `app/bin` folder will contain self-contained executables for each major operating system, and a portable version that works on all other systems but requires the ASP.NET Core Runtime to be installed.

 Note that when building on Windows, the generated `.zip` files for Linux and Mac will not have correct file permissions, so it will not be possible to run them by double-clicking the executable.
 Since .NET 8 fixed several issues with publishing Windows executables on Linux, I recommend using Linux to build the app for all operating systems.